-4. Ethical Business Conduct - The Board reviews related party transactions as required.
+The Board of Directors also reviews related party transactions as required.

 5. Nomination of Directors - The recruitment of new directors has generally resulted from recommendations made by the Board of Directors.
 The assessment of the contributions of individual directors has principally been the responsibility of the Chairman and members of the Board of Directors.
 Prior to standing for election, new nominees to the Board of Directors are reviewed by the entire Board.